Mike-Hen/WavetableSynthesis/README.md

 # WavetableSynthesis

+THE PROJECT
-#The main aim of this project is to create a synthesis VST plugin using C++ and the JUCE framework.
+The main aim of this project is to create a synthesiser VST plugin using C++ and the JUCE framework.
+Some of the main components I aim to include are oscillators, ADSR, distortion and filtering.